 - Value: Constant.FirstBankDay

 - Your View should look like this

-OBS: Note that the Exposed Field CardStatusEndDate is marked as nullable (check mark in the Nulls column) in the screenshot above.
+- OBS: Note that the Exposed Field CardStatusEndDate is marked as nullable (checkmark in the Nulls column) in the screenshot above.
 This is important.
-The view Sql returns a null CardStatusEndDate for some rows, and if the corresponding Exposed Field is not nullable, it will cause problems later on, when the data for this view is loaded in the Director (Exercise 4.2 – Load Source Data and Views)
+The view Sql returns a null CardStatusEndDate for some rows, and if the corresponding Exposed Field is not nullable, it will cause problems later on, when the data for this view is loaded in the Portal Operations (Exercise 4.3 – Load Source Data and Views)